billlange1968/Killer-Chess/README.md

 ![killer_chess_title](https://user-images.githubusercontent.com/3913623/227552824-a8fccbee-816b-454c-a7f7-5ae609c50e09.png)

 </p>

+<h2>Altirra Notes</h2>
+You can copy the source code from Github and paste it into the Action Editor in Altirra.
+Make sure toggle off CAPS LOCK so that the source code is pasted into Altirra with mix upper and lower case characters.
+If CAPS LOCK is enabled, all lower case characters will be pasted in as upper case.
+Also, make sure to put Altirra into WARP SPEED mode so that the paste process is quick, then turn off WARP SPEED.

 <h2>Two-player ACTION! shootout</h2>
 <p>Killer Chess brings a new frenzy of aggression to the classic game, as you mop up the chessboard without waiting for your opponent to make moves.
 This type-in program is written in <a href="http://www.atarimania.com/utility-atari-400-800-xl-xe-action_s10963.html">ACTION!</a> and requires the ACTION! language cartridge from Optimized Systems Software, as well as an 8-bit Atari computer with at least 32K memory and a disk drive.</p>